conorhennessy/University-Projects/README.md

 * A very basic python script to open and modify another program.
 * Python script to extract hidden artefacts in images
 * Python script to decode an encoded messaged encoded with a baby block cipher related to AES.

+## Intro to programming - CE151
+> Intro to basic principles and concepts of procedural programming.
+Supporting control, data and procedural abstraction
+##### Python
+###### Assignment 1 & 2:
+Various basic scripts for logic puzzels.
+Including a word search solver.

+## OOP - CE152
+> Fundamentals of object-oriented programming using Java.
+Classes, objects, inheritance, polymorphism and file IO & the like...
+##### Java
+###### Assignment:
+A OOP implentation of a simple library system.
+Other exercises completed were for small exercise questions.

+## Intro to DBs - CE153
+>  Introduction to data modelling and the design and implementation of relational databases.
+##### SQL
+###### Assignment:
+A relational database created for a hypothetical tour agency, including a relational schema & conceptual model.

+## Web Development - CE154
+> Introduction to the principles & technology underlining internet applications and techniques used in design & construction of web sites.
+> (Note, I would say this course was really out of date.
+But I did what I needed to do to get the marks :) )
+##### PHP, CSS
+###### Assignments:
+A small web page for a hypothetical shop